FastyBird/fastybird/src/FastyBird/Library/Bootstrap/.docs/en/index.md

 # Quick start

-The purpose of this extension is to prepare basic bootstrap for you application with some default useful extensions.
+The purpose of this extension is to prepare basic bootstrap for [FastyBird](https://www.fastybird.com) application with some default useful extensions.

 ***